syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 * «TableStart:TableName» - denotes the start of the group
 * «TableEnd:TableName» - denotes the end of the group

-The region between these two merge fields will get repeated for every record from the data source.
+The region between these two merge fields get repeated for every record from the data source.

-For example – let’s consider that you have a template document as shown below
+For example – let’s consider that you have a template document as shown.

 ![](GettingStarted_images/GettingStarted_img4.jpeg)